ATMartin/navkeys/README.md

 Navkeys.JS
 ==========

-Navkeys is a fledgling project meant to make it easy to bring keyboard navigation control to existing websites.
+Navkeys is a fledgling project meant to make it easier to bring keyboard navigation control to existing websites.

 The current code is functional but extremely limited.